Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of

-At the reactor walls, a different behavior can be observed, as can be seen in Figure~\ref{RS_ExpTProfile}.
+At the reactor walls, a different behavior can be observed, as can be seen in Figure~\ref{RS_CRN_SohnLab}(b).
 There, an approximately linear increase of temperature, starting from \SI{800}{\kelvin}, and finally reaching the isothermal temperature of \SI{1448}{\kelvin}, is visible.
 From this data, it can be concluded that the exact spatial temperature in the flame region is strongly dependent on the operating condition and in general not known without access to primary data.
 In addition, Sohn reports a turbulent zone in the upper part of the reactor, while there is laminar flow in the lower part (see \cite{Sohn2023}, p.
 164).
-Thus, the particles will be dispersed in the flame region, and it is not clear in how far they pass the hottest regions of the flame while being inserted through the side slots (see Section~\ref{Testcase}).
+Thus, the particles will disperse in the flame region, and it remains uncertain to what extent they pass through the hottest areas of the flame when introduced via the side slots (see Section~\ref{Testcase}).

 This is why in a first CRN modeling attempt, this region is modeled as one compartment, whose temperature is treated as a (highly) uncertain model parameter.
 The isothermal region is modeled as another compartment of the CRN.
 As there is a turbulent zone in the upper part of the reactor, the flame region is modeled by a perfectly stirred reactor (PSR) modeling block, whereas the isothermal zone is modeled by a plug flow reactor (PFR) modeling block as laminar flow is dominant further down the reactor.